comp9447-team4/soar/README.md

-bin/ - shell scripts (use this as an entry point) infra/ - cloudformation templates mythical-mysfits/ - code related to the sample app services/ - our custom use cases written with AWS SAM
+bin/ - shell scripts (use this as an entry point) infra/ - cloudformation templates mythical-mysfits/ - code related to the sample app services/ - our custom use cases written with Lambdas and AWS SAM
 ```

 # Quick start